uitsmijter/Documentation/content/interceptor/interceptor.md

 ## Refresh the token

-The middleware will refresh the requests JWT automatically, when 3/4 of the lifetime was passed.
+The middleware will refresh the request's JWT automatically when 3/4 of the lifetime has passed.

-> This could potentially lead to a situation where two different valid JWTs arrive at the underlying application, in case
+> This could potentially lead to a situation where two different valid JWTs arrive at the underlying application if
-> the application fires parallel requests against themselve.
-Even both tokens are valid and encode the same
+> the application fires parallel requests against itself.
+Even though both tokens are valid and encode the same
-> information, some applications may not like this when storing the original token.
+> information, some applications may not handle this well when storing the original token.
 The solution for this scenario is
-> easy: validate the token as soon as possible and decode the payload first.
+> simple: validate the token as soon as possible and decode the payload first.
 Save the decoded payload for comparison,
 > not the token.
-This "problem" is just an academic one, because if your application makes a request with a token which
+This "problem" is primarily academic because if your application makes requests with a token that is
-> is
-> already known you are in the Single-Page-Application landscape already.
-In this case please use a
+> already known, you are already in the Single-Page-Application landscape.
+In this case, please use a
 > proper [OAuth-Flow](/oauth/flow) instead.
-In a server rendered application a parallel request with different tokens
+In a server-rendered application, parallel requests with different tokens
 > will never be a problem if you decode the payload first.

 ## Configuration and Examples